-I’m just over a month into university and it feels like it’s time for me to write a post.
-From freshers week – now it has been a whirlwind and the idea that its already been (and somehow also only been) a month is unfathomable!
+I’m just over a month into university and it feels like it’s time for me to write a post about it.
+From freshers week to now life has been a whirlwind and the idea that its already been (and somehow also only been) a month is unfathomable!

 Although I have been unwell and there’s lots of work there’s been plenty of ‘downtime’ too.
-Two of my very best friends are also in Brighton so I’ve had the chance to see them, lots of coffee and cake dates have occurred too with both new and old friends, my brother came up just last weekend to see me which was wonderful (although that’s a post for another day!) and I’ve dived head first into some of the societies offered here.
+Two of my very best friends are also in Brighton so I’ve had the chance to see them, lots of coffee and cake dates have occurred too with both new and old friends, my brother came up just last weekend to see me which was wonderful and I’ve dived head first into some of the societies offered here.

-When coming to university, especially upon asking friends how to make this years’ experience entirely more positive than last, the general advice given is: get involved.
-So, I’ve done just that – I’ve signed up to lots of societies (although I need to try and plan my schedule better so I can attend more), have participated in pub quizzes, have pushed my comfort zones for example: eating out with new people, and it’s paying off!
-I feel so comfortable and settled here on top of knowing that should I ever need anyone or anything all I have do is message and I’ll have at least a few people at my door.
+When coming to University, especially upon asking friends how to make this years’ experience entirely more positive than last, the general advice given is: get involved.
+So, I’ve done just that – I’ve signed up to lots of societies (although I need to try and plan my schedule better so I can attend more), have participated in pub quizzes, have pushed my comfort zones – for example: eating out with new people – and it’s paying off!
+I feel so comfortable and settled here on top of knowing that should I ever need anyone or anything all I have do is send a message and I’ll have at a few people at my door willing to list.

-In time, hopefully, I’ll be able to write some advice based posts around university as I know for everyone, and especially for those with mental health problems, starting university can be both daunting and stressful but for now I’m going to keep myself busy, get even more settled and get into a place where I feel my advice will not only be great but I’ll have engaged in it all myself!
+In time, hopefully, I’ll be able to write some advice based posts around university as I know for everyone, and especially for those of us with mental health problems, starting university can be both daunting and stressful but for now I’m going to keep myself busy, get even more settled and get into a place where I feel my advice will not only be great but I’ll have practised what I preach too!